MemphiS047/icu-flow-prediction/doc/design.md

 # Flow of the Development
 The flow of the development is divided into building the ML models, developing backend for easy to deploy with different type of technologies that are used by the hospital systems (an intermediary system) and additional frontend for developed on request of the doctors: Analysis - Preprocessing - Modelling - Evaluation - Hearbeat backend (model deployment - architecture decisions) - Frontend (Case Study - Optional)

 # Analysis
-Problem: There is a cost disparity between ICU payments and Insurance payments due to ineffective application of official ICU regulations.
+**Problem**: There is a cost disparity between ICU payments and Insurance payments due to ineffective application of official ICU regulations.
 These regulations determine which ICU level will the patient be in.
 For insurance agency to pay for the ICU spending it is important to know why patient is admitted to that ICU and needs some grounding on that.
-Reporting and documenting is inefficient since doctors use their own predefined templates hence there is no systematic and automated report generation mechanism exists
+Reporting and documenting is inefficient since doctors use their own predefined templates hence there is no systematic and automated report generation mechanism exists.

-Solution: We introduce a supportive machine learning model that will help doctors in the grey areas also model should be flexible for variations in ICU regulatory changes in the future.
+**Solution**: We introduce a supportive machine learning model that will help doctors in the grey areas also model should be flexible for variations in ICU regulatory changes in the future.
 For the report generation and more suitable ICU management solutions we propose a software system that could be generalized to rest of the ICU wards named "heartbeat" where it includes a set of choices refined for the related regulations this software could be generalized in terms of the UI elements, it should be user friendly and efficient for doctors and healthcare professionals but most importantly it should be "plug-and-run" style such that it should be easily configurable to different hospitals, and regulatory systems.

-Research Questions:
+**Research Questions**
 1. How can machine learning models be applied to assist doctors in the decision-making process for ICU admissions, particularly in cases where the regulations are unclear or flexible?

 2. What features and data sources can be used to develop a machine learning model that accurately predicts the appropriate ICU level for patients?